-For any claims related to this contract, the Renter's insurance coverage shall be primary insurance coverage at least as broad as ISO CG 20 01 04 13 as respects the Entity, its officers, officials, employees, and volunteers.
+For any claims related to this contract, the Renter's insurance coverage shall be primary and non-contributory insurance coverage at least as broad as ISO CG 20 01 04 13 as respects the Entity, its officers, officials, employees, and volunteers.
 Any insurance or self-insurance maintained by the Entity, its officers, officials, employees, or volunteers shall be excess of the Renter's insurance and shall not contribute with it.
+This requirement shall also apply to any Excess or Umbrella liability policies.